wahani/modules/README.md

 ## S3

-S3 method dispatch can be problamatic because of the special search mechanism of `UseMethod`.
+S3 method dispatch can be problematic because of the special search mechanism of `UseMethod`.
 What will work, however, is wrapping the generic function in a wrapper function.